pdb-94/miguel/README.md

 </p>

 ## Dependencies
-All dependencies are listet in the requirements.txt.
+For a full list of all dependencies see requirements.txt.
 This file will ask the user to install the dependencies automtically.

 [pandas](https://pandas.pydata.org/)